zseta/scylladb-docs-homepage/manual/master/operating-scylla/nodetool-commands/snapshot.md

 `--` This option can be used to separate command-line options from the list of argument, (useful when arguments might be mistaken for command-line options.

 `[<keyspaces...>]` List of keyspaces.
 By default, all keyspaces.

+The ‘cluster snapshot’ version of this command will issue the snapshot on all nodes in the cluster, whereas the non-cluster version only operates on the destination node.

 ## Examples